 Toni’s matriline

-Toni A001, is a ~50 years old female and had at least 3 offspring.
+Toni A001, is likely the oldest orca in the population with ~50 years old female and had at least 3 offspring, none alive today.
 She is very easy to recognise due to her very short dorsal fin.
-She was spotted along other orcas north of Lisbon on January 12th 2020.
+She was spotted along other orcas north of Lisbon on January 12th 2020 and in August 2024 in Lisbon.

 Umbra’s matriline